dasfex/notes/cpp/topics/idioms.md

 ## CRTP

-CRTP - Curiously Recursive Template Pattern.
+CRTP - Curiously Recurring Template Pattern.

 ### enable_shared_from_this